Cookmasters/recipebuddy-api/README.md

 # RecipeBuddy API

-This is our Service Oriented Architecture project API and aims to aggregate recipes for Facebook pubic pages/groups.
+This is our Service Oriented Architecture project API and aims to aggregate recipes for Facebook public pages/groups and find the relevant videos of the recipes from Youtube.

 ## Routes